maria-kravtsova/momBot/README.md

 momBot: Apartment is nice and toasty, it's t-shirt and shorts time.

 To Do:
- - Setup Twitter API
+- Create tweets for different weather conditions
- - Setup Open Weather Map
+- Add the temperatures at home
- - Set the tweets
+- Make it run at 5am, noon, 5pm